Where Do the 12 Steps Fit into Addiction Treatment?

 There has been much controversy over the years about the disconnect between the 12 Steps of fellowships like Alcoholics Anonymous and Narcotics Anonymous and addiction treatment providers.
 Often it seems that members of AA and NA feel professionals in the addiction treatment industry don’t truly understand addiction or alcoholism, that they only approach addiction treatment from a medical or a clinical perspective.
 From the same vantage point, often it seems as though professionals in the addiction treatment field look down at members of 12 Step fellowships or the 12 Steps as a whole, smiling in a condescending manner as they roll their eyes and say things like “12 Steps are nice but it’s not 1970 anymore.
 We’ve advanced medically.
 We now have evidence-based practices.
 We’ve evolved past 12 Steps.”
-However, the truth is if an addiction treatment program is offering a comprehensive, holistic approach to addiction treatment they will ultimately welcome utilizing the 12 Steps in their treatment approach.
+However, the truth is if an addiction treatment program is offering a comprehensive, holistic approach to addiction treatment they will ultimately welcome utilizing the 12 Step program in their treatment approach.

 A couple important things to point out related to this topic: